whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 Mistreatment of children has a profound effect on our politics, because people's childhood experiences can radically affect their spirituality -- that is, childhood experiences dramatically affect how people relate to themselves and the world.
 An abused or deprived child can struggle to trust other people or themselves, or cultivate deep rage, resentment, shame, sense of isolation, fear, stress, or other troubles that color the rest of their lives if they're unable to heal.

-The _True Americanism_ study interviewed 50 men, 25 who volunteered to fight in the Vietnam war and 25 who took a stand to end that war, even at great personal risk.
+The _True Americanism_ study interviewed 40 men, 25 who volunteered to fight in the Vietnam war and 15 who took a stand to end that war, even at great personal risk.
 In the large majority of war volunteers, the men had grown up in traditional American families that researchers characterized as "conformistic," "emotionally isolated," and "autocratic," with adults emotionally lashing out at children while demanding respect in return, and even some physical abuse.
-The large majority of war-resisters grew up in households that researchers described as "warm," "gentle," and "friendly."
+The large majority of war-resisters grew up in households that researchers described as "warm," "gentle," and "friendly."[xxx-true americanism|p50]<sup>,</sup>[xxx-true americanism|p25]

 The differences in adulthood were profound.
-The war volunteers were aware they obeyed corrupt political leaders and were just cogs in a machine, and they were ok with this, telling the researchers things like, "somebody has got to be the cog in the wheel..." and "it doesn't matter to me why we're fighting or where we're fighting.
+The war volunteers were aware they obeyed corrupt political leaders and were just cogs in a machine, and they were ok with this, telling the researchers things like, "somebody has got to be the cog in the wheel..." and "many people have got their thumb in the pie over there..." and "it doesn't matter to me why we're fighting or where we're fighting.
 It's my job as a soldier..."
 In other words, these men clearly had learned to ignore their own dignity and sense of right and wrong.
 They were not offering their sacred gifts.
-Instead of walking the most meaningful life imaginable, they were willing to be cogs in a machine they knew was corrupt.
+Instead of walking the most meaningful life imaginable, they were willing to be cogs in a machine they knew was corrupt.[xxx-true americanism|p151]

-In contrast, the war-resisters had the spiritual strength to oppose an unjust war even at great personal risk, with some going to prison for years.
+In contrast, the war-resisters had the spiritual strength to oppose an unjust war even at great personal risk, with almost all of them either having been imprisoned, awaiting sentencing or facing trial at the time of their interviews.
 Growing up in respectful settings, they cultivated the self-respect to stand for what's right in adulthood.
-But the differences in these two groups of men go deeper still.
+But the differences in these two groups of men go deeper still.[xxx-true americanism|p3]

 When children are repeatedly mistreated or deprived, they can learn to "hold back" or "shut down" parts of themselves, ignore parts of their experience, and develop hurtful attitudes in order to numb the pain of continual dissatisfaction.
 When this is severe enough, it can lead to adults with very disturbing attitudes and behavior.
 Many adults struggle to feel any pleasure or connection at all, or even find pleasure revolting.

 Interviewers found that most war-volunteers were unable to feel deeply, describing any sort of deepening relationship as a "burden."
 Investigating the war-volunteers' youth, researchers found that "the first act of sexual intercourse was emotionally and interpersonally insignificant to nearly all the boys."
 Only 5 out of 25 had any kind of emotional response.
 Of these five, two felt satisfied, one felt disappointed, and two of these five men felt disgust at their first sex.
 In adulthood, many war-volunteers sought sexual partners whom they described as "sluts, whores, easy lay," and researchers said, "superficiality and insincerity were the only stable emotional features of their response to women.
-There were almost no indications of guilt, embarrassment, reflection or self-criticism in their accounts of their activities."
+There were almost no indications of guilt, embarrassment, reflection or self-criticism in their accounts of their activities."[xxx-true americanism|p137]

 In contrast, the war-resisters valued sexual relationships based on sharing, sensitivity, and self-restraint.
 The men who did not exhibit these qualities in early sexual encounters expressed regret and believed that they had lost out on chances for personal growth.
-Many described having learned deep lessons from women sexual partners, including how to relate to people, share, and enjoy life.
+Many described having learned deep lessons from women sexual partners, including how to relate to people, share, and enjoy life.[xxx-true americanism|p141]<sup>,</sup>[xxx-true americanism|p147]

 Abusive or deprived childhoods profoundly affect people's capacity for pleasure and connection, with some people simply unable to feel deeply in adulthood and even rejecting deep pleasure and connection as a "burden."
 In other words, these war-volunteers were _not able_ to feel deeply -- they lacked a capacity that seems inherent or normal to people raised in a respectful way.
 They weren't necessarily "taught" to objectify women and embrace double standards.
 Child abuse can train children to have deep insecurity and little or no empathy.
 Of course someone who doesn't feel deeply is more likely to treat others like objects, ie objectifying them.
 And people who are insecure tend to put down others.